DataBiosphere/toil/README.md

     --failIfNotComplete   Return exit value of 1 if toil jobs not all completed. default=False

-If a batchjob in the script failed or the system goes down, you may wish to retry the batchjob after fixing the error.
+If a job in the script failed or the system goes down, you may wish to retry the job after fixing the error.
 This can be achieved by restarting the script with the **toilRun** command which will restart an existing toil.

 <code>[]$ toilRun --toil bar/toil --logLevel INFO</code>